Put a Stop to Unwanted Junk Mail

 Opt-Out of Catalogs

-Catalog Choice also provides a free service that allows you to opt out of specific catalogs and paper mail.
-Do a quick search on their website to see if the ones you want to stop are listed. **Abacus and Catalog Choice are now linked to the Catalog Choice website.
+Catalog Choice provides a free service that allows you to opt out of specific catalogs and paper mail.
+Their website has nearly 10,000 titles, so do a quick search to see if the ones you want to stop are listed.

 Another option is PaperKarma.
-This easy-to-use app makes it simple to remove yourself from mailing lists with just your mobile phone.
-Using the app, snap a picture of the mail, enter the name and address you want to be stopped, and you’re done!
+This easy-to-use app makes it simple to remove yourself from mailing lists with your mobile phone.
+Using the app, snap a picture of the mail, enter the name and address you want removed from the list, and you’re done!

 Stack of Magazines on Leather Chair, Close up